-In our interviews, both patients and doctors found that their interactions could be very frustrating.
-They agreed about certain common topics that caused conflict.
-While these topics provided the content for conflict, it was the interpersonal process in how they managed these challenging interactions that seemed most important to the outcome.
-Patients identified attitudes and actions that can be adopted by physicians that promote a positive resolution of those tensions.
+Overall, both patient and physician participants found that their interactions could be very frustrating.
+We identified three main themes about these interactions.
+First, the participants agreed on certain topics that commonly caused conflict.
+Second, they described interpersonal processes that were challenging, especially feeling heard or not, feeling validated or invalidated, and agreeing or disagreeing on goals.
+Managing these challenging interactions seemed important to the outcome.
+Finally, patients identified attitudes and actions that can be adopted by physicians to promote a positive resolution of tensions.
 Patients and physicians agreed that positive interactions support good outcomes.